Fractal Curves and Rugs of Prescribed Conformal Dimension: Introduction

 \end{definition} There is a key difference between conformal dimension and tC-dimension.
 Lower bounds for the former can be obtained through the presence of ``diffuse" families of curves, while diffuse families of surfaces provide lower bounds for the latter.
 For precise statements, see Theorem 4.5 in \cite{CAD} and Proposition 4.1.3 in \cite{MT}.
 While Fact 4.1 in \cite{CAD} shows $\dim_{tC}X\in \{-1,0,1\}\cup [2,\infty],$ it is unknown whether tC-dimension attains all values in $[2,\infty].$

 The following conjecture was posed in \cite{CAD}: \begin{conjecture} For every $d\in[2,\infty]$ there is a metric space $X$ with $\dim_{tC}X=d.$ \end{conjecture} In this paper we provide examples of fractal spaces that could potentially settle Conjecture \ref{conjecture1}.
 To this end, it seems appropriate to consider topological squares that are not quasisymmetrically equivalent to $[0,1]^2.$ A classical fractal of this kind is \textit{Rickman's rug}, which is the cartesian product of the von Koch snowflake with the standard unit interval.
 In general, a \textit{fractal rug} is a product space of the form $R_d=V_d\times [0,1],$ where $V_d$ is a Jordan arc (a space homeomorphic to $[0,1]$) with $d=\dim_C V_d$.
 At present, we do not have the tools necessary to determine the tC-dimensions of these fractals, but we suspect that $\dim_H R_d = \dim_{tC}R_d.$ This would be consistent with the fact that $R_d$ is minimal for conformal dimension, which follows from a result of Bishop and Tyson~\cite{MT}.
-Since spaces of prescribed Hausdorff dimension are easily obtained (see e.g. Remark \ref{r1} below), the equality $\dim_H R_d = \dim_{tC}R_d$ would provide an affirmative answer to the question of existence in Conjecture \ref{conjecture1}.